DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - 8.2.4 Integrated Development Environment (IDE)
     - **Integrated Development Environment (IDE)**: software applications, their control procedures, supporting databases, libraries and toolsets that provide a programmer or team what they need to specify, code, compile, test, and integrate code; IDEs provide developers with a single environment where they can write their code, test and debug, and compile it
 - 8.2.5 Runtime
-    - **RunTime Environments (RTE)**: allows the portable execution of code across different operating systems or platforms without recompiling (e.g. Java Virtual Manager (JVM))
+    - 💥**RunTime Environments (RTE)**: allows the portable execution of code across different operating systems or platforms without recompiling (e.g. Java Virtual Manager (JVM))
         - this is known as portable code, which needs translation between each environment, the role of the RTE
+        - 🔨**Runtime Application Security Protection (RASP)**: security agents comprised of small code units built into an app which can 🧠detect set of security violations; upon detection, the RASP agent can cause the app to terminate, or take other protective actions
 - 8.2.6 Continuous Integration and Continuous Delivery (CI/CD)
-    - **Continuous Integration and Continuous Delivery**: workflow automation processes and tools that attempt to reduce, if not eliminate, the need for manual communication and coordination between the steps of a software development process
+    - 📙**Continuous Integration and Continuous Delivery**: workflow automation processes and tools that attempt to reduce, if not eliminate, the need for manual communication and coordination between the steps of a software development process
     - When organizations adopt a continuous integration/continuous delivery (CI/CD) approach to software development, they may deploy code extremely rapidly.
 In fact, some organizations deploy new code to production hundreds or even thousands of times per day using this approach.
         - 🔔**Continuous integration (CI)**: all new code is integrated into the rest of the system as soon as the developer writes it, merging it into a shared repo
             - this merge triggers a batch of unit tests